miaistyping/HTTPServer/README.md

 This function sends different responses to connfd depending on the status code that is passed into it.

 ## List.c
 This is a Linked List ADT that I made last year in CSE 101.
-Thanks Tantalo!
 I made small additions to this ADT in order to handle having a string key and integer value pair.

 ## queue.c